 On this note - I am a pretty big fan of Franklin Veaux and Eve Rickert's approach to poly, where they hold two fundamental maxims to be true:

 2. The people in the relationship are more important than the relationship

-You're looking for a meaningful relationship where we push each other to be the kind of people we've always wanted, to live courageously, and find out things about ourselves that we weren't aware of - while at the same time not putting each other at the center of daily living.
+You're looking for a meaningful relationship where we push each other to be the kind of people we've always wanted, to live courageously, and find out things about ourselves that we weren't aware of.

 I'm a career oriented person who cares about family, friends, raising a dog, volunteering my time, and needs time to himself sometimes.
-To me, a good partner is someone who does not frame time consuming things that I'm passionate about as problems/barriers to building a relationship; but rather encourages behavior that has a positive impact on those around me.
+To me, a good partner is someone who does not view the things that I'm passionate about as problems/barriers to building a relationship; but rather encourages behavior that has a positive impact on those around me.
 I try my best to do the same.